2767mr/grub_builds/README.md

-# grub_builds
+# Grub build

-Builds grub from source
+Automatically builds x86_64 efi grub from source once you create a release with the desired grub semver version.